 "Desire has no ceiling.
 To say that we only need a finite amount of resources is folly," Pascal reasoned, which prompted Kaede to think: just like the modern world's need for electricity,

-"--Nevertheless, what I use as 'gem magic' is really only scratching the surface of the discipline.
+"--Nevertheless, what I use as 'gem magic' really only scratches the surface of the discipline.
 Geomancers generally take it to a much higher level, as they use gemstones to control the flow of ether."

 "And I'm guessing the only reason for the rarity of 'gem magic' is because..."
 Kaede asked after Pascal finished.

 "Gemstones don't grow on trees," Gerard highlighted in a gruff tone.
 "Which actually reminds me of why I listed 'equipment' as the third lacking for yeomen.
 Magical items are super-helpful, but they also get expensive fast, since only the upper class can craft them and their time is valuable.
 Imbuing an object with spells in a way that minimizes mana dissipation over time is an art that requires both talent and practice."

 "Indeed," Pascal replied with a frown.
 "I wish I had more time to practice it."